evennia/evennia/docs/source/Contribs/Contrib-Wilderness.md

 The default provider, `WildernessMapProvider`, just creates a grid area that is unlimited in size.

-This `WildernessMapProvider` can be subclassed to create more interesting maps and also to customize the room/exit typeclass used.
+`WildernessMapProvider` can be subclassed to create more interesting maps and also to customize the room/exit typeclass used.

+The `WildernessScript` also has an optional `preserve_items` property, which when set to `True` will not recycle rooms that contain any objects.
+By default, a wilderness room is recycled whenever there are no players left in it.

 There is also no command that allows players to enter the wilderness.
 This still needs to be added: it can be a command or an exit, depending on your